vincentbarr/vincentbarr.github.com/_posts/2013-08-10-problem-with-powerpoint.md

 In a second experiment, pools of professionals sat through a lecture with an expressive instructor who displayed 'lively demeanor, warmth, and humor' as he delivered a presentation full of non sequitur, jargon, and contradictions.
 His audiences, each consisting of psychiatrists, psychologists, educators and graduate students, were all fooled, completely.
 They gave Dr. Fox's lecture overwhelmingly positive feedback.

+So, I believe the latest PowerPoint etiquette signals problems with the audience, not with the presenter or the presentation.
+What does it say about us if we require the speaker to bedazzle his presentation with images and play his vocal chords like a piano for us to not label it a snoozefest?
+Maybe the problem isn't that the speaker isn't much good at keeping our attention, but that we're not much good at giving it.
+Are we consciously opting for these presentations and saying, 'yes, such presentations styles may very well deceive us but they're just so much more... entertaining!'?
+What about informing?
+Must entertainment preclude education?

 So, I ask that we cut the shit.
 Stop targeting the lowest common denominator.
 Keep the details and nuances that you found most fascinating and that require context and explanation.
 Present something that we can ask questions of; that doesn't require dramatic pauses, the [superman pose](http://www.wired.com/wiredscience/2012/05/st_cuddy/), or sad baby faces to communicate an idea and capture our attention.

 Be yourself, and the people that are meant to hear you will listen.
 I promise.